-- The student will be permitted to take the University Examination for any Semester, if - he secures at least 75% of attendance out of the 90 instructional days / 450 instructional hours during the particular Semester. - he earns a progress Certificate from the Head of the Institution for having satisfactorily completed the Course of Study prescribed in the Subject as required by the Regulations, and - his conduct has been satisfactory. - b) Students who have secured attendance less than 75% but 65% and above shall be permitted to take the Examination on the recommendation of the Head of the Department and approved by the Principal to condone the lack of attendance as well on the payment of the prescribed condonation fee to the College.
-Students will be permitted to appear for Practical examinations only if they have attended 75% of the practical classes.
+- a) The student will be permitted to take the University Examination for any Semester, if - he secures at least 75% of attendance out of the 90 instructional days / 450 instructional hours during the particular Semester.

+- he earns a progress Certificate from the Head of the Institution for having satisfactorily completed the Course of Study prescribed in the Subject as required by the Regulations, and - his conduct has been satisfactory. - b) Students will be permitted to appear for Practical Examinations only if they have attended 75 % of the Practical Classes.
+Students who have secured attendance less than 75% but 65% and above shall be permitted to take the Examination on the recommendation of the Head of the Department and approved by the Principal to condone the lack of attendance as well on the payment of the prescribed condonation fee to the College.
 A Student who has secured attendance of less than 65% but 55% and above is detained for that particular semester.
 He / She will be permitted to write the examinations in the next Odd / Even Semester by paying the prescribed condonation fee.

 The candidates who have an attendance of less than 55% are detained and they shall REDO the semester after completion of the programme and after getting re-admission that too at the sole discretion of the Principal.
-However, readmission will be allowed only once during the duration of the programme.
+However, readmission will be allowed only during the respective semester of the programme.
 Those who asked to redo the course can continue their studies without a break, but that particular semester after completing the programme by attending the special classes arranged by HOD concerned.